Market supervision

 ACER prepares guidance on issues pertaining to the application of REMIT.
 The guidance is not legally binding.
 The guidance is primarily meant for national regulators, but it can also benefit market participants in cases where REMIT needs to be interpreted.

 Market participants trading on the wholesale energy markets must register with one national regulator.
 Inclusion in the REMIT register is a prerequisite for trading on the wholesale energy market.
-Whether a market participant has been appropriately registered or not does not influence the existence of the REMIT obligations of the other market participants, however.
+Whether a market participant has been appropriately registered or not doesn't, however, affect the existence of the market participant’s other REMIT obligations.

 The national regulator is determined on the basis of the market participant’s location or residence, or if the market participant is not located or does not reside in the EU, based on the member state in which the market participant operates.
 Hence, a market participant operating in Finland must, as a general rule, register with the Energy Authority, unless it is already registered with a regulatory authority in another EU member state.